Director of Programming

-Michael Johnson is a senior research associate at the Jewish Policy Center, editor of inCONTEXT, and contributing editor of the JPC journal, inFOCUS Quarterly.
+Michael Johnson is the Director of Programming at the Jewish Policy Center, editor of inCONTEXT, and contributing editor of the JPC journal, inFOCUS Quarterly.
 He specializes in analyzing terrorist groups in Sinai, Gaza, and the Golan Heights, as well as national security issues more broadly.

 Mr. Johnson holds a Bachelor of Arts degree in International Affairs from American University in Washington, DC.
 During his time at American, Michael focused on Russia and other former Soviet Union states, as well as energy policy in Eurasia.
 He has also studied at the London School of Economics.